-- Multiple-choice questions (Select multiple answers) — The questions in this section require you to choose multiple correct answers amongst three choices provided to you.
+- Multiple Answer Questions (Select multiple answers) — The questions in this section require you to choose multiple correct answers amongst three choices provided to you.
 There can be more than one right answer and all of the choices can be the right answer too.

-- Select-in-passage — These questions are usually directed towards a specific sentence in the passage.
+- Select the Sentence Questions — These questions are usually directed towards a specific sentence in the passage.
 By identifying a sentence that either meets the question’s description or is a reference, you can narrow down your options and select the word or sentence.

 - Text Completion

-This section consists of a passage which is about five sentences long.
-The passage has approximately three to five blanks, which has to be filled with the right choice from a couple of word choices given to you.
+This section consists of a passage which is anywhere between one to five sentences long.
+The passage has approximately three blanks, which have to be filled with the right choice from a couple of word choices given to you.